‘CAPTAIN AMERICA: THE FIRST AVENGER’

 Chris Evans is wonderful as Steve Rogers/Captain America.
 Wait a minute!
 Chris Evans!
 I’ve seen him before!
 Yes!
 He played Johnny Storm/the Human Torch in the ‘Fantastic Four’ movies he starred in.
 It’s amazing he’s playing Captain America after playing the Human Torch in the ‘Fantastic Four’ films.

 I’m pretty sure Chris Evans is into the Marvel superhero comics since he puts a lot of time and effort into his performance of Captain America in this movie.
 It’s like he was born to play Captain America.
-My parents found it incredible how he looked as a ‘skinny shrimp’ before becoming ‘Muscle Man’. 😀
+My parents found it incredible how he looked as a ‘skinny shrimp’ before he became ‘Muscle Man’. 😀

 I’m sure they must have used CGI to create the ‘skinny’ effect of Chris Evans as Steve Rogers before he became muscular as Captain America.
 It’s one of those ‘forced perspective’ shots used for the hobbits in ‘The Lord of the Rings’ films.
 Chris Evans’ action performance as Captain America is superb.